eflautt/ga-data-science/lessons/lesson-02/readme.md

     6. Build
     7. Present

-  Today we will focus on steps 1-2, we will dive into steps 3-5 in the next few classes.
+Today we will focus on steps 1-2, and we will dive into steps 3-5 over the next few classes.

 <a name="introduction"></a>
 ## Intro: Asking a good question (10 mins)

 #### Why we need a good question/aim
-"A problem well stated is half solved."
+> "A problem well stated is half solved."

 By having a high quality question/aim you set yourself up for success as you being your analysis.
 You also establish the basis for making your analysis reproducible.
 A clearly articulated research question not only helps other data scientists learn from, and reproduce your work, but also helps them expand on your work in the future.